allansto/defcoin-bulk/README.md

 See below for issues.

+May 11, 2014

+Found and fixed a (really sloppy) bug where the title was being printed, and pushing off the alignment of the first two pages.
+Sorry about that.

 May 6, 2014

 This is the first release of the DEFCOIN bulk paper wallet generator.
 It is based on the the most excellent CryptoLife Universal Paper Wallet Generator.